NATS 7055 Experiment Design and Project Management

 Coordinator Mark Williams Opens in new window

 Description Essential to a career in any branch of science is the ability to design the experiments of a project and manage this project to an outcome.
-This unit provides an introduction to the general theory of experiment design.
-The unit reviews the role of randomisation and replication in experiment design, considers the design techniques of constancy, blocking, and presents a number of experimental designs.
-This unit also covers the tools and techniques for effectively managing projects.
+This subject provides an introduction to the general theory of experiment design.
+The subject reviews the role of randomisation and replication in experiment design, considers the design techniques of constancy, blocking, and presents a number of experimental designs.
+This subject also covers the tools and techniques for effectively managing projects.
 Topics include development of project plans; estimation of time and resources; risk analysis and management; scheduling and control; resource allocation; project tracking; project closure and review.

 Discipline Natural and Physical Sciences, Not Elsewhere Classified.